monkeywithacupcake/javascript30/README.md

 # javascript30
 This repo is my trip through [Wes Bos javascript30](https://javascript30.com/).
 I'm starting on 22Feb2018.

+## Day 26
+We did some pretty for the nav bar today.
+I think I may be able to use this in projects, unlike a lot of the  neat audio and video and other interactive bits.
+Woot.

 ## Day 25
 Dealing with events.
 We used click events to learn how to put middleware, essentially, into an event listener to choose how to respond to click(s).